 6. Chemical Hazards

-Sprays, lotions, gels, and sunscreen may be safe for humans, but these products can often be toxic when applies to pets.
+Sprays, lotions, gels, sunscreen, and insect repellent may be safe for humans, but these products can often be toxic when applied to pets.
 If you are concerned about your pet needing protection from the sun or pesky bugs, talk to your family veterinarian about preventatives and pet-friendly sunscreen!

 7. Water Safety